-The well-known Murchison platform may have been decommissioned, but its history is being preserved in a new archive collection at the University of Aberdeen, following a joint project by CNR International and Capturing the Energy.
+The well-known Murchison platform may have been decommissioned, but its history is set to be preserved following a joint project by CNR International and Capturing the Energy.

 The Murchison field is one of the most northerly in UK waters, with high winds, icy rain and huge waves throughout the year.
 Despite this, the Murchison platform was seen by many as the friendliest in the North Sea.

 First oil from the Murchison came ashore in September 1980.
 Now, after 34 years and around 400 million barrels of production, only the footings remain of the 27,000-tonne, 250m-high structure.